JuliaLang/PackageCompiler.jl/README.md

 # building an executable

 build_executable(
-    "hello.jl", # julia file containing `julia_main`, e.g. like examples/hello.jl
+    "hello.jl", # Julia script containing a `julia_main` function, e.g. like `examples/hello.jl`
-    snoopfile = "call_functions.jl", # julia file that calls functions that you want to make sure to have precompiled [optional] builddir = "folder/you/want/the/build/artifacts" # that's where hello.exe will end up )
+    snoopfile = "call_functions.jl", # Julia script which calls functions that you want to make sure to have precompiled [optional] builddir = "path/to/builddir" # that's where the compiled artifacts will end up [optional] )
 ```